Defending Against Prompt Injection with DataFilter: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the KACST-UC Berkeley Center of Excellence for Secure Computing, the NSF ACTION center through NSF grant 2229876, and by generous gifts from Google, Meta, and Noyce foundation.
+We thank Chawin Sitawarin for providing the results of the adaptive attack reported in Table~\ref{tab:adaptive_llm}.